rodriguezjorgex/code-dot-org/frontend/packages/component-library/README.md

 ##### Use of CSS Variables for Theming

-Theming should rely on semantic tokens defined in primitiveColors.scss and colors.scss.
+Theming should rely on semantic colors defined in primitiveColors.scss and colors.scss.
 This ensures consistent color application across components and simplifies light/dark mode handling.
 Example:

 ```scss